-Figure 40: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops under 95 mm (top row) from juvenile queen and standard queen scallop dredges and over 95 mm (bottom row) from standard queen and standard king scallop dredges for 2022 (left) and 2023 (right) in East of Douglas Experimental Research area (EDGERA) (0 - 3 nm and north-east coast).
+Figure 45: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops over 95 mm (bottom row) from standard queen and standard king scallop dredges for 2022 (top left), 2023 (top right) and 2024 (bottom left) in East of Douglas Experimental Research area (EDGERA) (0 - 3 nm and north-east coast).

-Table 10: Abundance index (geometric mean) of king scallops per 100 m^2 split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for East of Douglas Experimental Research Area (0 - 3 nm); note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
+Table 10: Survey index (geometric mean) of king scallops per 100 m^2 for all scallops and also split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for East of Douglas Experimental Research Area (0 - 3 nm); note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).